ucdavis/sitefarm_seed/docs/adding_new_config.md

 Every field (including reused fields) will require a field instance file `field.field.node.content_type_machine_name.field_machine_name.yml`.
 This file stores the specific configuration for this individual instance on a node.

+> **Tip!** SiteFarm Seed provides some reference fields already that can be use.
+See docs for [Adding a default core reference field onto an existing content type](adding-core-reference-field.md)

 ### Form and Display Mode placement
 Simply adding a field does not mean that it will appear on a node edit form or